 All meetings and actions of the Planning Commission shall be subject to the Brown Act (Govt.
-Code §54950 et seq.).
+Code § 54950 et seq.).
 Notice of public hearings shall be made pursuant to County Code Section 18.10.221 et seq., even if such notice is in excess of that required by state law.

-Generally one week prior to, but at aAt least seventy-two (72) hours prior to each regular meeting, an agenda for the regular meeting shall be mailed to each Commission member, and to each representative of the news media and to each other person who has submitted a written request to the Commission for notification of meetings, and shall be posted at least seventy-two (72) hours prior to the regular meeting at a location that is freely accessible to the public.
-Notices of public hearings for proposed projects may require a longer notice period.
+At least seventy-two (72) hours prior to each regular meeting, an agenda for the regular meeting shall be mailed to each Commission member, and to each representative of the news media and to each other person who has submitted a written request to the Commission for notification of meetings, and shall be posted at least seventy-two (72) hours prior to the regular meeting at a location that is freely accessible to the public.
 The agenda shall contain a brief general description of each item of business to be transacted or discussed at the meeting.
 No action or discussion shall be undertaken on any item not appearing on the posted agenda except that members of the Commission may briefly respond to statements made or questions posed by persons exercising their public testimony rights or ask a question for clarification, refer the matter to staff or to other resources for factual information, or request staff to report back at a subsequent meeting concerning any matter.
 Notwithstanding the foregoing, action may be taken on an item of business not appearing on the posted agenda upon a determination by two-thirds vote of the membership of the Commission, or if less than two-thirds of the members are present, by unanimous vote of those members present, that there is a need to take immediate action and that the need for action came to the attention of the County subsequent to the agenda being posted.

-The Chairperson, or in his/her absence, the Vice Chairperson, may direct the Secretary to send out notices for a special meeting; or three members wishing a special meeting called may, by letter, direct the Secretary to notify the Commission, or the Planning Director may consult with the Chair and set a special meeting.
+The Chairperson, or in his/her absence, the Vice Chairperson, may direct the Secretary to send out notices for a special meeting; or three members wishing a special meeting called may, by letter, direct the Secretary to notify the Commission.
 Said notices shall be provided to the Commissioners not less than twenty-four (24) hours prior to the date of the meeting.
-The Secretary shall also notify Commissioners of such special meetings by <a href="mailto:emailto to the provisions of State law.
+The Secretary shall also notify Commissioners of such special meetings by telephone.
+Notice to the press and other news media of such special meetings shall be made pursuant to the provisions of State Law.
 At least twenty-four (24) hours prior to each special meeting, an agenda for the special meeting shall be posted at a location that is freely accessible to members of the public.
 No business other than that listed on the agenda shall be considered at a special meeting.